ministryofjustice/cloud-platform/architecture-decision-log/002-Use-github-for-architecture-decision-log.md

 ## Consequences

-Our existing archturecture decisions will need to be migrated from Confluence (see this [pull request](https://github.com/ministryofjustice/cloud-platform/pull/1)).
+Our existing architecture decisions will need to be migrated from Confluence (see this [pull request](https://github.com/ministryofjustice/cloud-platform/pull/1)).